Beyond Bogoliubov Dynamics: Introduction

-and where $v:\R^d\to\R$ is some bounded pair interaction.
 This model describes bosons in the mean-field or Hartree regime, which is characterized by weak, long-range interactions.
-The dynamics of the bosons is determined by the $N$-body Schrödinger equation,
+At time $t=0$, we remove the trapping potential and study the dynamics generated by the Hamiltonian